klyuchukviktoriya/bakery/README.md

 # 🥐 Shop Bakery

 A fully responsive, single-page website created to demonstrate my front-end skills.
+A clean responsive layout, animations, and pixel-perfect typography — created to mirror real-world client work.
 The project was implemented based on a provided Figma design.

 🔗 **[Live Demo](https://bakery-shop-kv.netlify.app/)**